SURFnet/sp-dashboard/docs/testing-with-different-priviliges.md

 ## Logging in as SURFconext verantwoordelijke:
 Just like setting the administrator teams.
 You can also configure a role(s) that will make the logged in user a 'SURFconext verantwoordelijke'.
-Use the `surfconext_responsible_authorization` `.env` var to configure these roles.
+Use the `surfconext_representative_authorization` `.env` var to configure these roles.

 In this case.
 SP Dashboard will read the `surf-authorisaties` attribute (from SAML Response attributes).
-And see if the value there matches our `surfconext_responsible_authorization` value.
+And see if the value there matches our `surfconext_representative_authorization` value.

 ## Logging in as a "normal user":
 - remove the content under the `administrator_teams` key in `.env`, so no key is present.